Remembered by the band as the album that almost killed them, we dive into the precarious making of Radiohead’s In Rainbows.

 The building’s lack of structural integrity ironically mirrored that of the band–while seemingly falling apart with holes in the ceiling, the larger than life building (read ‘band’) just needed a little TLC.

 The cavernous mansion of 100-plus rooms offered an endless source of natural reverb for the album.
-The space also allowed ideas to flow freely, and many of the tracks were laid down quickly; for example Bodysnatchers, which was recorded during a 12-hour hyperactive mania, despite Yorke feeling considerably ill.
+Space also allowed ideas to flow freely, and many of the tracks were laid down quickly; for example, Bodysnatchers, which was recorded during a 12-hour hyperactive mania, despite Yorke feeling considerably ill.
 Thankfully, the vocals for the track remained largely untouched in post-production, preserving this fantastically frenzied feel.

 Godrich is also a massive gear nerd.
 One of the mixing desks used on the album was a 24-channel Audiotronix console that he got from a studio in L.A, and was allegedly used on a bunch of Motown records.
 For Yorke’s crunchy rhythm tone on Bodysnatchers, Godrich his guitar direct into the console, harnessing its warm, natural distortion and gifting the album with its heaviest number (and one of its most memorable moments).

 When reflecting on the legacy of In Rainbows a decade down the track, the consensus seems to be that it near destroyed the band as we know it.
 Ed O’Brian has been quoted saying that recording the album “almost killed” them, and Godrich admitted to Rolling Stone in 2012 that it “was very difficult in a way [they] had never experienced before.”
 Thom Yorke, ever candid and self-deprecating, summed up the recording process with four words: “We think too much”.

 No song better exemplifies the near breaking point the band teetered on while recording the album than the tender closer, Videotape.